-As you probably know, governments block websites that they feel are against their culture and norms.
+Governments block websites they feel are against their culture and norms.
 Companies do this to comply with regional legislation and for economic purposes.
-That said, many of us rely on VPNs to unblock access to the Web - but even that type of software can meet roadblocks.
-However, you can bypass a VPN block quite easily, most often by doing a couple of easy-to-do tweaks.
+That said, many of us rely on VPNs to unblock the Web - but even that type of software can meet roadblocks.
+That's because there are technologies that detect and implement VPN blocks, which can be quite aggressive.

 To see the VPNs with the most servers, click on the provided link.
 Having many servers, these VPNs also tend to have sizeable pools of IP addresses.
 So, you’ll get an opportunity to switch between different IPs easily and fight against VPN-blocking websites.